Milling Cutters for Precision Engineering & CNC Machining

 MAYKESTAG Speedtwister - STC end mill

-Fenn Tool Ltd offers the all-new Maykestag ‘Speedtwister’.
+Sutton Tools UK offers the all-new Maykestag ‘Speedtwister’.
 The Speedtwister is suited to static and dynamic milling strategies as it is specifically designed for Speed Trochoidal Cutting.
 With huge cutting depths of up to 5xD, high tech coating technology and optimised tool geometry for perfect chip formation, the Speedtwister provides increased productivity and profitability.

 UK's Trusted Supplier of High Performance Milling Cutters

 We distribute superior European-branded tools, including a selection of Milling Cutters, Groove Milling, Indexable Milling Systems, Form Milling Tools and Chamfer Milling.
-We’re also leading UK manufacturer of our own high-performance brand of ‘Fetoga’ solid carbide milling tools.
+We’re also leading UK manufacturer of our own high-performance brand of ‘Fenn’ solid carbide milling tools.

 Fetoga